kolkhis/prolug-coursework/unit7_worksheet.md

 ### Terms:
+* Repos (Repositories): Collections of software packages that package managers are allowed to draw from.
-Repos (Repositories): Can be local or remote.
+    * Can be local or remote.
     * All packages come from a repo.
-* Repos can be enabled or disabled as you wish (`dnf config-manager --disable/enable repo`).
+    * Repos can be enabled or disabled as you wish (`dnf config-manager --disable/enable repo_name`).
     * You can force GPG verification of all software found in the repositories.
+* Semantic Versioning: A versioning system that uses three numbers to represent a software version and what potential breaking changes it may have from other versions.
+* Stateful nodes: Nodes that maintiain their state (configurations, data, and files) across multiple sessions and reboots.
+    * Stateful nodes need to be patched regularly.
+These will not be coming up with a new image like stateless nodes, and persistence is needed.
+    * For stateful nodes in enterprise:
+        * You want to use a controlled internal repo for patching.
+        * You download the software repos and then mirror it (mirrored internal controlled repo).
+* Stateless nodes: Nodes that are ephemeral - they do not retain their state across sessions or reboots.
+    * Stateless nodes don't get patched.
+The node will live its full life, and will come up with a new image (which may be patched).
+    * These are easier to scale and redeploy with updated versions.

 ### Useful tools:
 * `rmp`: RedHat Package Manager
+    * `rpm -qa`: Query all packages installed on the system.
     * `rpm -qi systemd`: Show information about the given package
     * `rpm -q systemd`: See if the package is installed
-    * `rpm -qc systemd`: Show what files the
+    * `rpm -qc systemd`: Show the configuration files of the package.
-    * `rpm -ql systemd`: Show all files the package brings in
+    * `rpm -ql systemd`: Show all files the package brings into the system.
-    * `rpm -qR systemd`: Show all dependencies of the package (Required packages)
+    * `rpm -qR systemd`: Show all dependencies of the package (required external packages).
     * `rpm -q -changelog systemd`: Show the changelog of the package.

 * `dnf`:
   ```bash